 Samsung has an excellent range of mid-range devices that suit smartphone users who would rather save a bit of money as opposed to splashing out on a premium model like the S22.
 The Samsung Galaxy A52 is our pick of the best budget devices.

-The Samsung Galaxy S22 Ultra undoubtedly has the best camera set up ever seen on a Samsung smartphone.
-It's got a five camera set up made up of a 12MP Ultra-wide lens, 108MP wide lens, 10MP telephoto lens with 3x optical zoom, 10MP telephoto lens (with 10x optical zoom) and a 40MP selfie camera lens.
+The Samsung Galaxy S23 Ultra undoubtedly has the best camera set-up ever seen on a Samsung smartphone.
+It's got a five-camera set-up made up of a 12MP f/2.4 selfie with autofocus12MP Ultra-wide lens, 200MP wide lens, 10MP telephoto lens with 3x optical zoom, 10MP telephoto lens (with 10x optical zoom) and a 12MP selfie camera lens.